Report on Government Services 2020

 An overview of the Homelessness services performance indicator results are presented.
 Different delivery contexts, locations and types of clients can affect the equity, effectiveness and efficiency of homelessness services.

 Information to assist the interpretation of these data can be found in the Homelessness services supporting interpretative material and data tables.
 Web references to the AIHW data quality statements for the specialist homelessness services collection are available in the relevant data table.
-Data tables are identified by a ‘19A’ prefix (for example, table 19A.1) and all data are available for download as an excel spreadsheet and as a CSV dataset.
+Data tables are identified by a ‘19A’ prefix (for example, table 19A.1).

 Performance indicator data for Aboriginal and Torres Strait Islander people in this section are available in the data tables listed below.
 Further supporting information can be found in the interpretative material and data tables.